WHY I PAINT

 The experiences painting within the Intentional Creativity world also broadened my techniques.
 Having been an exclusive heavy body paint user, making the switch to fluid acrylics was done with initial apprehension but the results have been amazing.
 Learning new techniques, using new brushes, and embracing the glaze were all crucial steps in my development as a painter, but the emergence of not only the faces but also the symbolism has been extremely meaningful to me as an artist.

-Post-Color of Woman, I have been drawn back to abstract expressionism and am exploring true intuitive painting, beginning to immerse myself into the works of Michele Cassou.
-Under Chris Zydel’s guidance, I have created some of my most favorite paintings ever, on sheets of mixed media paper with tempera paint.
+Post-Color of Woman, I was drawn back to abstract expressionism and began exploring true intuitive painting, immersing myself into the works of Michele Cassou.
+During that time, I created some of my most favorite paintings ever, on sheets of mixed media paper with tempera paint.

 During the Color of Woman/Intentional Creativity teacher training, we paint a series of five paintings – Legend, Muse, Talisman, Alchemist (I did two of these, one through the course videos and one on-site at Terra Sophia), and Visionary.
 Here are my ladies.